-Condition of Approval E51 requirement Mitigation strategies / approach (a) demonstrate that the local road usage will not compromise the safety of the public and have minimal amenity impacts; A Traffic Management Plan has been reviewed by Port Authority and will be approved by RMS and Transport Management Centre prior to the use of site access points.
-Heavy vehicles will be subject to the existing speed limits and road rules.
+Condition of Approval E51 requirement Mitigation strategies / approach Heavy vehicles will be subject to the existing speed limits and road rules.
 Amenity impacts are minimised as pedestrian and public vehicle access is maintained.
 Existing signalised pedestrian crossings will continue to be used at the James Craig Road / The Crescent intersection.
 Acoustic amenity is consistent with the environment as a commercial / industrial / ports precinct. (b) provide details as to the date of completion of the road dilapidation surveys for the subject local roads; and The road dilapidation survey will be undertaken prior to commencement of use of the road by heavy vehicles for the Project, in accordance with CoA E61. (c) describe the measures that will be implemented to avoid where practicable the use of local roads past schools, aged care facilities and child care facilities during peak times for operation.
 No schools, aged care facilities or child care facilities are located along the portion of the roads proposed to be used for heavy vehicle use.

-Figure 7: James Craig / Sommerville Road
+Figure 8: James Craig / Sommerville Road